Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 CSS validation with the [W3C Jigsaw Validator](https://jigsaw.w3.org/) returned some expected errors from vendor extensions.
 Code written by me tested by direct input didn' show any errors.
 Which means the code is compliant with W3C standards.

-Extensive testing through out all pages was carryd out and there is still good few small and bigger issues to solve, The general functionality ofthe page is working, morre security implementations needs to be added.
+Extensive testing through out all pages was carryd out.
+All user stories are covered.
+User is able to search, for products, read descriptions, add or delete product from the cart log in or register, complete checkout and payment and receive confirmation message with purchase details, and also confirmation email.
+Once loged in as an admin there is additional functionality added, allowing user to add new products to the product list and also update and delete them if not needed anymore or out of stock.
+The website reach all user stories but more security implementations needs to be added.
+Broken links are also removed or updated for better user experience.

 ## Deployment